victorhook/dronebuilds/content/posts/golden-quad/index.md

 A part from the components above I have used 3D printed parts in PLA, epoxy, bolts & nuts.

 **Total price: ~55$**

+## Project Result
+Hover flight time was approximately 2 minutes.
+I think the main issue is that it weighs too much, so further revisions should make it even lighter!